 The assessment is a combination of:

-• A blog post on a key reading in criminology.
+- A blog post on a key reading in criminology.
 Students choose a key reading from a provided list to write their blog about and are required to comment on other blogs as well.

-• A group project (4-5 students) about a criminological phenomenon that is in the twilight zone between legal and illegal.
+- A group project (4-5 students) about a criminological phenomenon that is in the twilight zone between legal and illegal.
 Topics are chosen from a provided list.
 Groups gather arguments for and against criminalization based on academic and non-academic sources.
 In week 9, each group organizes a plenary discussion in class.

 Composition final grade

-Blog assignment (individual): 20 percent
+Blog assignment (individual): 25 percent

-Group project (group): 20 percent
+Group project (group): 25 percent

-Final exam (individual): 25 percent
+Final exam (individual): 40 percent

 Participation (individual, optional): 10 percent

-For passing the minor it is not required that all parts are assessed as sufficient, as long as students have submitted all assignments (except participation) and the final grade is 5.5 or higher.
-Rubrics will be used to grade the assignments.
+For passing the minor it is not required that all parts are assessed as sufficient, as long as students have submitted all individual and group assignments (except participation).
+Assessment matrix will be provided in course guide later.